Espora-class corvette: Service history

 Spiro and Rosales participated in the multinational task force blockading Iraq as part of Operations Desert Shield and Desert Storm in 1990/1991.
 The Esporas enforced the Argentine exclusive economic zone and captured a number of illegal fishing vessels in the early 1990s.

 In August 2012 Spiro hit a sandbank as she left Mar del Plata and lost her sonar.
 This meant Espora had to make an unscheduled deployment to replace her in the Atlasur IX naval exercise off West Africa.
 Espora left home with unresolved problems in her generators, which became worse until she ended up in South Africa with three failed generators.
 The German manufacturers MTU refused to repair them without payment in advance since Argentina still owed them money for previous work, so Espora spent 73 days at Simonstown until the dispute was finally resolved and the repairs completed.

 As of 2020 life extension programs for at least two units of the class were planned with work to be carried out at the Río Santiago Shipyard.
 This work might incorporate a conversion of the operational profile of two ships, possibly toward supporting offshore patrol missions.
-The first ship selected for conversion to the offshore patrol role is Parker.
+The first ship selected for conversion to the offshore patrol role was Parker, though as of mid-2025 plans for the ship were uncertain.

 As of 2021, the corvettes Espora, Spiro, Robinson and Gómez Roca were all reported active and in September participated in a naval exercise also involving the destroyer Sarandí and aircraft from Argentine naval aviation.

+In June 2024, the chief of the Argentine Navy, Rear-Admiral Carlos María Allievi, noted that only three of six Espora-class vessels were operational (Espora, Rosales and Robinson), with Parker in refit and the remaining two (Spiro and Gomez Roca) docked due to a shortage of spare parts.
+However, in October 2024, Gómez Roca was reported operational engaging in an exercise with her sister ships Espora, Rosales and Robinson as well as with the destroyers La Argentina, Almirante Brown, and Sarandí and with several other vessels.